OrdinaryMagician/saya_m/README.md

 A gift from the **God of Fury** himself, who values **Saya** greatly as a friend.
 It is his very own weapon that he employs to defend the **Votrexxian** people.
 Even in the hands of a puny human, its strength will remain the same as if it were wielded by its own creator.

-Primary fire performs side swings, while secondary is a strong overhead attack, capable of crushing even the beefiest of enemies.
-These attacks are heavily strengthened provided the weapon has energy, but even without a charge they're still fairly potent.
+Attack with a strong overhead swing, capable of crushing even the beefiest of enemies.
+This action is heavily strengthened provided the weapon has energy, but even without a charge it's still fairly potent.

 Energy for this weapon is limited when not wielded by its rightful owner, and once it fully drains, the weapon must be recharged by **Kira** himself.
 It will start replacing the **Chainsaw** once the **Brass Knuckles** have been obtained.
 Once the hammer is within your grasp, any further pickups will be replaced by small shrines where you can recharge it.